connexcs/docs/docs/customer/customer.md

 #### Change Password
 To reset a Contact password:

-1. Click the small "key" icon to the right of the Contact
+1. Click the small **`key`** icon to the right of the Contact
 2. Select to "Auto Generate & Email Password" or enter it manually
 3. Save

 #### Internal Number Block
 Used to assign internal customer number ranges which can be used for fuctions such as SIP authentication

-1. Click "+" button
+1. Click **`+`** button
 2. Number block will be assigned

+!!! note
-!!! note The Number range parameters must be defined before an Internal Number Block ca be assigned.
+The Number Range Parameters must be defined before an Internal Number Block can be assigned.

 #### Summary
-Summaries of calls in Live, Daily, and Monthly Formats, all in UTC.
+The Summaries of calls in Live, Daily, and Monthly Formats, are all displayed in UTC.

 ### Contacts
 **Contacts** are found in the top-left section of the customer card screen.
 It shows an overview of contacts associated with the account.

-To add new contact:
+To add a new contact:

 1. Click **Management** > **Customers**.
 2. Select a customer from the list.